vegaprotocol/specs/protocol/0028-GOVE-governance.md

 Every proposal transaction contains the following common fields:
 - a link to a text file in markdown format and
-- an MD5 hash of the text so that viewers can check that the text hasn't been changed since the proposal was submitted and
+- a cryptographically secure hash (SHA3-512) of the text so that viewers can check that the text hasn't been changed since the proposal was submitted and
 - a description field to show a short title / something in case the link goes offline.
 This is to be between `0` and `255` unicode characters.

 The protocol (Vega core) is not expected to verify that the hash corresponds to the contents of the linked file.
 It is expected that any client tool that allows voting will do this at client level.